 Instrumental jazz in Breckenridge

 The Blue River Bistro in Breckenridge welcomes the Jerry Weiss Duo on Tuesday, April 14.
 This talented, professional, flexible and original duo plays all styles of instrumental jazz, from swing to bop, Latin to contemporary, funk and even some jazzed-up pop tunes.
 The music runs from 5 to 10 p.m., and there’s no cover.
-Visit blueriverbistro.com.
+Visit http://blueriverbistro.com.

 Wednesday, April 15